varejad/behavioral_flow/README.md

 O segundo parametro opcional é um float x, tal que 1 < x > 0.
 Esse parametro se refere à probabilidade do Aprendente variar o comportamento a cada vez que não é reforçado, por padrão esse valor é 0.25

+EN-US

+## How to Use the Library

+### How to Create a Learning Agent

+When instantiating an Aprendente, you must pass a required dictionary containing the basic actions of this Aprendente.

+The keys of this dictionary must be tuples (preferably with only one item of type String) that will be the 'names' of the actions.

+The values must be lists of two items of type int >= 0.
+The first is the cost of that action (something like the difficulty an organism has in performing an action, or energy spent to perform it; the higher this cost, the lower the chance of this action being performed).
+The second int will be a 'probability factor'; the higher this number in relation to the factors of other actions, the higher the chances of this action occurring.
+If all actions have the same factor and cost, they will have the same probability of occurring.

+EXAMPLE:

+from behavioralflow.core import Aprendente

+actions_example = {
+    ("action_1",): [2, 5],  # cost = 2, probability factor = 5
+    ("action_2",): [1, 3]
+}

+agent = Aprendente(actions_example)

+There are two optional parameters when instantiating an Aprendente.
+The first is a boolean (default is False), which refers to the organism's ability to simulate behavioral variation.
+In this case, it refers to the ability to combine basic actions passed in the first parameter to create new actions.
+This can happen when an action occurs and is not reinforced.
+The second optional parameter is a float x, such that 1 < x > 0.
+This parameter refers to the probability of the Aprendente varying its behavior each time it is not reinforced.
+By default, this value is 0.25.

+PT-BR

 ### Como fazer o agente realizar ações e como reforçar ou punir
 Para que o Aprendente emita alguma ação você deve usar o método 'Aprendente.proxima_acao()', esse método precisa de um parâmentro que será usado como antecedente ou contexto, esse parâmetro deve ser uma tupla, a quantidade e tipo dos iténs ficam a seu critério.